 Book Review: The Invitation by Oriah

-This book is a built around a poem.
-Oriah calls it a declaration, a manifesto, and it was written at a time of personal tragedy, when everything she believed was tested.
-When your life goes up in flames, do you arise like a pheonix from the ashes?
-Oriah’s survival, and her growth and transformation is supported by the spiritual teachings of the Twisted Hair Nation: an inclusive group who shares ancient shamanistic teachings.
+This book is built around a poem.
+Oriah calls it a declaration, a manifesto, and it was written at a time of personal tragedy when everything she believed was tested.
+When your life goes up in flames, do you arise like a Phoenix from the ashes?
+Oriah’s survival and her growth and transformation are supported by the spiritual teachings of the Twisted Hair Nation: an inclusive group that shares ancient shamanistic teachings.

 Frances Adamson teaches yoga in Durham Region: